creadi/pdf-utils/readme.md

 (path: string, buffer: Buffer) => Promise<void>
 ```

-Where `path` is where we want the file to be saved.
+Where `path` is where you want the file to be saved.

 ### `merge`